UConn vs Saint Mary's (CA) Players to Watch - Second Round

 UConn Players to Watch

+Tristen Newton puts up a team-high 4.6 assists per game.
+He is also putting up 10 points and 4.2 rebounds, shooting 37.2% from the floor and 35.5% from downtown with 1.1 made 3-pointers per contest.

-Jordan Hawkins is putting up 16 points, 1.3 assists and 3.9 rebounds per contest.
+Jordan Hawkins is posting 16 points, 1.3 assists and 3.9 rebounds per contest.

 Saint Mary's (CA) Players to Watch

-Mitchell Saxen is averaging a team-high 7.8 rebounds per game.
-And he is contributing 11.8 points and 1.8 assists, making 55.3% of his shots from the field.
+Saxen is averaging a team-leading 7.8 rebounds per game.
+And he is delivering 11.8 points and 1.8 assists, making 55.3% of his shots from the field.

-The Gaels get 12.6 points, 4.4 rebounds and 1 assists per game from Ducas.
+The Gaels get 12.6 points, 4.4 rebounds and 1 assists per game from Alex Ducas.

-The Gaels receive 14.1 points, 2.2 rebounds and 2 assists per game from Aidan Mahaney.

-Kyle Bowen is posting 5.2 points, 7.1 rebounds and 1.7 assists per game, making 41.7% of his shots from the field.
+The Gaels get 5.2 points, 7.1 rebounds and 1.7 assists per game from Kyle Bowen.

 UConn Top Performers (Last 10 Games)